Patent Retrieval: A Literature Review: Patent Retrieval Tasks

 Prior-art search is the main theme of the CLEF-IP and NTCIR tracks.
 The importance of this task stems from the requirement by all patent offices that filed patents must constitute novel, non-obvious, and non-abstract ideas.
 Therefore, an important activity through the patent life-cycle is to thoroughly ensure that no earlier published patent or material describing the prescribed ideas exist.
 The task can be defined as follows:

-\textit{Problem: Given a patent application X, retrieve all related documents to X.}
+\textit{Problem: given a patent application X, retrieve all related documents to X.}

-Prior art search is a total recall task, therefore it demonstrates several challenges.
+Prior art search is a total recall task\footnote{It is required to achieve 100\% recall at acceptable precision.}, therefore it demonstrates several challenges.
 Search coverage is one of the main challenges, because it is required to cover all previously published material (patent or non-patent literature) in all forms (electronic or printed) which is infeasible.
 Another major challenge is the need to search through materials written in different languages.
 Last but not least, traditional IR methods perform poorly when confronted with the patent prior art search task.
 Mainly because the patent language is full of jargon and user defined terminology.
 Inventors intentionally tend to use different vocabulary to express same or similar ideas in order to establish the novelty of their work.

 Prior art search is performed at different stages of the patent life-cycle, by different stakeholders, for various purposes, and for limited period of time.
 Understanding the real-life practices of patent professionals is critical to better satisfy their information need \cite{jurgens2012going}.
 In other words, the search scenario depends on when it is done, by who, and for what reason(s).
-Table 2 shows these various scenarios which are detailed below.
+Table \ref{tbl:prior-art-scenarios} shows these various scenarios which are detailed below.

 \textbf{Related Work Search:} during the pre-grant stage, inventors and prosecutors run related work search to retrieve all relevant work to the invention.
 Moreover, some patent offices request from inventors an applicant's disclosure document specifying all related publications when filing a new application.